There is a lot of excitement about investing, and I think that’s a good thing, but how do we know if we are investing vs speculating?

 What Defines Investing?

-Investing is defined as the act of allocating resources, usually money, with the expectation of generating an income or profit.
+Investing is defined as allocating resources, usually money, to generate an income or profit.

 The focus is on the long-term returns of the investment.